ianjonsen/bsam/cran-comments.md

 ## Submission
-This update fixes an error arising from a recent update to the dplyr packge
+This update fixes an error arising from a recent update to the dplyr package

 ## Test environments
-* local OS X install, R 4.0.2
+* local OS X install: release
-* Ubuntu 18.04 (via travis-ci), R 4.0.2
+* Ubuntu 16.04 (via travis-ci): release, devel and oldrelease
-* win-builder (devel and release)
+* Windows (via win-builder): devel and release

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-2 NOTEs
+There were no ERRORs, WARNINGs, or NOTEs

-NOTEs related to elapsed time required for testing examples.